- Get Involved

 - A key administer of the camp does not complete professional development on one of the thirteen core areas of ACA Professional Development (does not have to be offered by ACA).
 (PROPOSED & NEW)

 The NSC approved a slight rewording of the proposal that is being considered:

-After a camp has successfully completed two initial accreditation visits, the camp will move to a five-year cycle.
-All camps that have been accredited for two consecutive three-year cycles at the implementation of this program will automatically move to a five-year cycle.
+After a camp has successfully completed two initial accreditation visits, the camp will move to a five-year visit cycle.
+All camps that have been accredited for two consecutive three-year cycles at the implementation of this program will automatically move to a five-year visit cycle.

-Once on a five-year cycle, the camp remains on a five-year cycle, although, as in our current model, the local leadership will continue to have the discretion to require an out-of-cycle visit based on a variety of factors.
+Once on a five-year visit cycle, the camp remains on a five-year cycle, although, as in our current model, the local leadership will continue to have the discretion to require an out-of-cycle visit based on a variety of factors.
 Established criteria must be met each year in order for the camp to maintain accreditation.